 - A signed Scholarship Waiver (either scanned or in hardcopy).

-- Four to five letters of recommendation of 1,000 words or less (drafts acceptable).
+- Three to four letters of recommendation of 1,000 words or less (drafts acceptable).
 If you have been a student in the UK on a study abroad program, you should seriously consider obtaining one of your letters of recommendation from your senior tutor or from a professor who is familiar with your work.
 Letters should be sent as attachments directly to us at email@example.com.

 - University Statements of 500 words each naming your choices of program and universities in the UK and describing why you have selected them.

-- Leadership Essay of 500 words describing a situation in which you recognized and responded to a need for leadership.
+- Leadership Essay of 500 words describing a situation in which you were working with a group of people and recognized and responded to a need for leadership․ The objective is to help the committee understand your leadership conviction and drive, style and potential rather than provide a list of achievements.

 - Ambassadorial Essay of 500 words describing what the "USA-UK special relationship means" and how you might strengthen those ties.

-In addition to the personal statement and résumé it is in your best interest to submit at least four letters of recommendation as four letters are ultimately required and a few "Choice of University Statements" outlining your choices of university and the coursework or research you propose, as Marshall requires more than one university choice.
+In addition to the personal statement and résumé it is in your best interest to submit at least three letters of recommendation as three letters are ultimately required and a few "Choice of University Statements" outlining your choices of university and the coursework or research you propose, as Marshall requires more than one university choice.

 Whether or not you turned in a priority application, a complete Marshall application must be submitted to us in order to be considered for University of Illinois endorsement (a requirement to move forward in the competition).
 Based on your submittal, including grade reports that we will provide, and an interview, a University of Illinois Scholarships Selection Committee will determine your endorsement.
 The university will endorse those candidates the Committee feels have the potential to be Marshall Scholars; up to a handful of applicants will receive this endorsement (there is no limit on the number of endorsements, but the committee is quite judicious).
 We may also offer some feedback on your application, based on comments from committee members.